Contributor: Stefani Allegretti. Lesson ID: 13924

 Next, look around your home.

-Now, let's go to the kitchen and learn about a word that can describe things that we eat!
+Now, go to the kitchen and learn about a word that describes things you eat!
 Sweet!

 The candy is sweet.